-Students who voluntarily withdraw or are administratively withdrawn from school will have a refund calculation performed in accordance with the Refund Policy.
-Students will not be assessed further for Satisfactory Academic Progress after the effective date of their withdrawal.

-Students are encouraged to meet with a representative from the Financial Aid Department to discuss any questions regarding their loan repayment responsibilities and a representative from the Finance Department to discuss any financial obligations outstanding to NCC.
-Information from both offices will be sent to the mailing address on file with NCC if the student is unable or unwilling to meet with these designated representatives.
+Any student withdrawing from NCC will have a refund calculation performed in accordance with the Refund Policy.
+After the date of withdrawal, the student will not be assessed further for Satisfactory Academic Progress.
+Students are encouraged to meet with a representative from the Financial Aid Office to discuss any questions regarding their loan repayment responsibilities and the Finance Department to discuss any financial obligations outstanding to NCC.
+Information from both offices will be sent to the mailing address on file with NCC if the student is unable to attend in person.

-Re-Enrollment
+Re-Admission